 Reminds me of a familiar quote: "I am only one, but I am one.
 I can't do everything, but I can do something.
 The something I ought to do, I can do.
 And by the grace of God, I will."

-Another year has passed and we're on the cusp of 2016!
+Another year has passed and we're already into 2019!
 My wife and I both journal about our ministry--recording the activities, conversations we've had with people, and the responses.
 One of the activities we like to do is to take time to reflect on what has happened and to pray that God would guide our lives in the New Year.

 Many of you readers have faithfully been reaching out to individual Muslims or were focused on one particular people group last year.
 You probably see many more Muslims all around you who aren't being reached.
-In Canada we're seeing many new arrivals from Syria.
+In Canada we're seeing Muslim Asylum seekers and some new arrivals from Syria.
 The task of reaching Muslims seems overwhelming.
 Whether they recognize it or not, they need Jesus, the Prince of Peace.
-Again in 2015 there were more atrocities committed in the name of Islam than in recent history.
+Again in 2018 there were more atrocities committed in the name of Islam than in recent history.
 Muslims repeatedly scrambled to defend Islam.
 You have to feel for them.

 But how do we measure whether one is making a difference in ministry to Muslims?
 Many years ago I transitioned from working as an Auto-mechanic where my pay check was linked to what I accomplished.
 Thus the payment received and the hours earned were my gauge of success.
 It challenged my psyche to move from an environment where I could see progress to something as intangible as relationship building and personal evangelism.
 There was very little in the way of measuring success or progress.
 With time, I realized I function best if I include some regular scheduled events each week like an English conversation class or another hands-on type of activity with a Muslim friend.